debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 -- sql:  "CREATE TABLE orders (id INTEGER PRIMARY KEY, item TEXT, amount REAL)"
 ```

-To know the schema of a table, the connector reads this SQL string and parses it, extracting column names, declared types, and constraints.
-This is different from other connectors which can query a structured catalog directly.
+To know the schema of a table, the connector should read this SQL string and parse it, extracting column names, declared types, and constraints.

 ### The Rowid Alias
 When a column is declared `INTEGER PRIMARY KEY`, SQLite makes it an alias for the table's internal rowid and omits it from the record body entirely.
 If the connector does not account for this, it reads NULL for that column.
-The schema registry should flag such columns during parsing so the WAL page decoder knows to substitute the rowid value rather than reading from the record body.
+We need to flag such columns during parsing so the WAL page decoder knows to substitute the rowid value rather than reading from the record body.

 ### Root Page Mapping
 The `rootpage` value tells the connector which page number in the .db file is the root of that table's B-tree.
-When a WAL frame arrives, the connector knows the page number that changed but not which table it belongs to.
-So we need to maintain a root page to table name map built from sqlite_master to identify which table a WAL frame is modifying.
+The connector knows the page number that changed but not which table it belongs to.
+So we need to maintain a root page to table name map to identify which table a WAL frame is modifying.

 ### Schema Change Detection
 SQLite increments PRAGMA schema_version on every DDL operation.
 The connector can poll this value each streaming cycle.
 When it changes, SqliteDatabaseSchema re-reads sqlite_master, rebuilds the column map, and emits a schema change event.